Contact InformationKimberly Crealey Rouillier

 - CCRI’s PTA Program has been accredited by the Commission on Accreditation in Physical Therapy Education since 1993.

-- The CCRI Physical Therapist Assistant program is proud of its 100% pass rate for first time testers on the national board examination for the last three years.
+- The CCRI Physical Therapist Assistant program is proud of its 100% pass rate on the national board examination since 2005.

 - Our experienced faculty hold advanced degrees in the field of Physical Therapy, and hold offices in the PTA Consortium of New England, as well as the RI Chapter of the American Physical Therapy Association.